This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if you need a budget-friendly, no-frills swim shirt for pool or beach and are willing to order a size up and accept color changes.
+Worth considering if you’re after a budget-friendly UV shirt for casual pool or beach days and don’t mind ordering a size up.

 Check Latest Price